Noccipu/JUCE_CMake_Perfetto_WPA/README.md

 3. **Custom WPR profiles** *(more info on the [Windows Hardware Developer documentation](https://learn.microsoft.com/en-us/windows-hardware/test/wpt/recording-with-custom-profiles))*

 The default WPR profile is the **CPU profile**.
 However, it is possible to use other built-in profiles specified on the dedicated [WPR documentation](https://learn.microsoft.com/en-us/windows-hardware/test/wpt/built-in-recording-profiles) page.
-Modifications are made in the `/.vscode/tasks.json` file, in the *"Start WPA Recording"* task
+Modifications are made in the `/.vscode/tasks.json` file, in the *"Start WPA Recording"* task, simply replace `CPU` with the built-in profile needed.
 ```json
 "args": [
     "-Command",